Qiskit-Partners/qiskit-runtime/docs/index.rst

 The Qiskit runtime is a new execution model / architecture that markedly reduces IO overhead when submitting applications and algorithms to quantum processors that require many iterations of circuit executions and classical processing.
-Programs of this category are common, and span a wide variety of applications spaces including chemistry, machine learning, and optimization.
+Programs of this category are common, and span a wide variety of application spaces including chemistry, machine learning, and optimization.

 .. figure:: images/runtime_arch.png